 If correcting the mistake means we owe you money, we will pay it to you.
 We will also pay you any interest you are entitled to.

-If you feel this publication does not fully cover your circumstances, please seek help from the Tax Office or a professional adviser.
+If you feel that this publication does not fully cover your circumstances, or you are unsure how it applies to you, you can seek further assistance from us.